 I’ve personally used Pinterest to great effect for my businesses.
 I’ve gained followers on multiple social media platforms, and even clients, all because they found me through Pinterest!
 Keeping your business’ Pinterest boards well curated and active isn’t a huge time investment, and it pays off if you have the right strategies in place.
 Today I’d like to share some of the tactics which have worked for me, and for the clients whose Pinterest accounts I manage!
+Learn how you can use these tactics to grow your business using Pinterest as well!
 Plus, I’ve included a handy infographic summarizing everything at the bottom of this article.

 #1: Rich Pins

 What are “rich pins”?
 If you hadn’t heard of them, they’re pins which display additional information, including your website name and logo.
 One of the biggest issues with Pinterest is finding the original source for an image.
 Rich pins ensure that viewers are directed to your website.
 I’ve seen increases in my re-pins, likes, and views since adding rich pins to my Pinterest.

 This feature is especially useful for growing your following and business if your website runs on WordPress.
 The integrations via plug-in are simple to use.
 If you aren’t tech-savvy, a virtual assistant can easily set up this kind of WordPress plug-in for you.